 - Offers an incentive to the students to perform

 - Allows students to concentrate on work, rather than maintain other sources of income

 - May develop a level of loyalty to the organisation

 As a general guideline, payment can be related to the remuneration of a graduate engineer on a sliding scale as shown below:

 - Fourth year, prior to graduation 80% - 100%

 - End of third year 60% - 80%

 - End of second year 40% - 60%

 Contact the Industrial Training Coordinator

-To place trainee opportunities on the School website or for further information, please contact Dr Maruf Hasan or call (02) 9385 4093.
+To place trainee opportunities on the School's Intranet, or for further information, please contact Dr Maruf Hasan or call (02) 9385 4093.